nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 propose to accept, or propose to reject (no revision possible).

 Once the editors have proposed a verdict, a weekly digest will invite all editors to comment on the article.
-Once this period has elapsed, the editors should communicate the decision to the authors.
+Once this period has elapsed, the editors in chief communicate the decision to the authors.

 During all that process, the paper remains in status "Reviewed".